UPDATED: This blog was originally published on October 31, 2016.

 4. Paro Taktsang (Tiger’s Nest Monastery) – Bhutan

-There’s over a thousand steep steps to conquer before arriving at this hidden monastery 900 metres above the Paro Valley.
-The Tiger’s Nest Monastery is one of the holiest sites in Bhutan, believed to have been visited by Guru Rinpoche 1,300 years ago after arriving there on the back of a flying tigress.
+You’ll need to conquer over a thousand steep steps to get to this hidden monastery, 900 metres above the Paro Valley.
+The Tiger’s Nest Monastery is one of the holiest sites in Bhutan, believed to have been visited by Guru Rinpoche 1,300 years ago (legend has it he got there on the back of a flying tigress).
 Completely secluded and swathed in clouds, the mysterious monastery does not permit any photography within its walls – meaning the only way to discover this remarkable place is to go and visit.
 While the altitude can make trekking arduous, there’s plenty of time to catch your breath and admire the impressive valley views.

 5. Perito Moreno Glacier – Argentina